- OIS Travel Letter Request

 You may also view current visa processing times for each US consulate at the following link: http://travel.state.gov/visa/temp/wait/wait_4638.html

 Vanderbilt requires that you provide VISIT with a copy of your I-94 record each time you return from travel outside the USA.
 CBP is no longer issuing paper I-94 cards, so you must print your record from their online database when you return to the US.
-The website is found at: www.i94.cbp.dhs.gov.
+The website is found at: https://i94.cbp.dhs.gov.
 Each time you are issued a new I-94 record it supersedes all previous I-94 records.
 The I-94 determines your visa status and expiration.
 VISIT must maintain a copy of your current I-94 record in your immigration case file to monitor continued lawful presence, appropriate work authorization and timely extensions of your status.
-Copies of I-94s may be submitted to VISIT by e-mail, fax, campus mail, or hand delivery.
+Copies of I-94s should be submitted through the travel re-entry form located at http://www.vanderbilt.edu/visit/travel/.

 Important reminder for former J-1 scholars with H-1B approval: If you obtained a waiver of the two year home residency requirement, you must present the original I-612 waiver approval notice (Form I-797) to the US Consulate in order to receive the H-1B visa.